KDE/digikam-doc/post_processing/metadata_editor.rst

 This view describe the visual content of the item.

     - **Headline**: this checkbox allows to edit the content synopsis.
     - **Caption**: this checkbox allows to edit the content descriptions.
-The default caption alternatice-language value can be synchronized with the **JFIF Comment section** and **Exif Comment**.
+The default caption alternative-language value can be synchronized with the **JFIF Comment section** and **Exif Comment**.
     - **Caption Writer**: this checkbox allows to edit the names of the caption authors.
     - **Copyright**: this checkbox allows to edit the necessary copyright notices.
-The default copyright alternatice-language value can be synchronized with the **Exif Copyright**.
+The default copyright alternative-language value can be synchronized with the **Exif Copyright**.
     - **Right Usage Terms**: this checkbox allows to edit the instructions on how the resource can be legally used.

 .. figure:: images/metadata_editor_xmp_content.webp